crealime/front-friend/git/git.md

 ## GIT

-### Справка
+### Help

-`git help <команда>` Справка по определенной команде. Например `git help config` — справка по команде config
+`git help <command>` Help for a specific command.
+For example `git help config` — help for config command

-`git <команда> --help` Справка по определенной команде.
+`git <команда> --help`  Help for a specific command.

-`man git-<команда>` Справка по определенной команде.
+`man git-<команда>`  Help for a specific command.

-### Конфигурация
+### Config

-`git config --global user.name "John Doe"` Глобальная настройка имени пользователя
+`git config --global user.name "John Doe"` Global username setting

-`git config --global user.email johndoe@example.com` Глобальная настройка email пользователя
+`git config --global user.email johndoe@example.com` Global user email setting

-`git config --list` Проверка настроек
+`git config --list` Check the settings

-### Инициализация репозитория
+### Repository initialization

 `git init`

-### Работа с состоянием файлов
+### Working with file state

-`git add main.js` Добавление main.js в Stage Area
+`git add main.js` Add main.js to Stage Area

-`git add *.js` Добавление всех js из текущей папки файлов в Stage Area
+`git add *.js` Add all js files from current folder to Stage Area

-`git add .` Добавление всех файлов в Stage Area
+`git add .` Add all files to Stage Area

-### Коммиты
+### Commits

-`git commit` Коммит с необходимостью написать комментарий в текстовом редакторе (Vim default)
+`git commit` Commit with the need to write a comment in a text editor (Vim default)

-`git commit -v` Коммит с необходимостью написать комментарий в текстовом редакторе с более развернутой изначальной информацией об изменениях
+`git commit -v` Commit with the need to write a comment in a text editor with more detailed initial information about the changes

-`git commit -m 'First commit'` Коммит с комментарием, написанными в командной строке
+`git commit -m 'First commit'` Commit with comments written on the command line

-`git commit -a` Автоматическое индексирование файлов перед коммитом
+`git commit -a` Automatic file indexing before commit

 ### Commit difference